-Registration is necessary and available online here (opens new window).
+Registration is necessary and available online here (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Participants will use this same link to log into the livestream, which will begin 15 minutes before the panel discussion starts.
 The agency will also provide an audio feed in Spanish.
 There is no charge.

 Once registered, participants will received a link they can use to test their systems.
 Participants with technical questions about accessing the livestream may email email@example.com.

 The panel discussion will be held at NCUA's Central Office, 1775 Duke Street, Alexandria, Virginia.
 The discussion will begin at 2 p.m.
 Eastern and run approximately 90 minutes.

 NCUA has created three videos (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
 We encourage you to read the NCUA's exit link policies. (opens new page).) , posted on the agency’s YouTube channel, describing the event and the importance of diversity and inclusion for credit unions.

 William Myers, Director of NCUA’s Office of Small Credit Union Initiatives, and a panel of experts will discuss the opportunities credit unions have to better serve Hispanic members, the challenges that accompany those opportunities and strategies for credit unions that want to strengthen outreach to these members.
 Panelists will be: